-IMS graduates in good standing with the school academically and financially are permitted to use campus studios and equipment at no charge for up to 6 months from the date of their graduation, with consideration of current class schedules and studio availability.
-After 6 months from graduation, graduates wanting to use IMS studios will be charged a studio fee of \$35.00 per hour.
-IMS graduates in good standing are eligible to receive re-training or training on new technology that has been added to the curriculum since their attendance.
+Miami Media School graduates in good standing with the school academically and financially, are permitted to use campus studios and equipment at no charge for up to 6 months from the date of their graduation, with consideration of current class schedules and studio availability.
+After 6 months from graduation, graduates wanting to use Miami Media School studios will be charged a studio fee of \$35.00 per hour.
+Miami Media School graduates in good standing are eligible to receive re-training or training on new technology that has been added to the curriculum since their attendance.
 For this tutored instruction, they will be charged a tutoring fee of \$75.00 per hour.
-Eligibility for training will be determined upon recommendation from IMS Director of Education and availability of instructors, studios, and equipment.
+Eligibility for training will be determined upon recommendation from the Miami Media School Education Director and availability of instructors, studios, and equipment.
 All fees are to be paid upon arrival for studio use or instruction.
 Any portion of an hour used will be charged a full hour's rate.
+Placement services are provided to all graduates without additional charge for 12 months after the graduation date